nalisidev/zabbix/src/go/plugins/oracle/README.md

 ## Configuration

-To configure plugins, Zabbix agent 2 configuration file is used.
+To configure plugins, Netwatch agent 2 configuration file is used.

 **Plugins.Oracle.CallTimeout** — the maximum time in seconds for waiting when a request has to be done.
 *Default value:* equals the global Timeout configuration parameter.